 Visual branding uses design elements to reflect your company’s personality and connect with followers.
 All successful social marketers develop relationships.
 Visual branding uses design elements to depict your company’s personality and make those connections.
+It uses design elements such as shape, color, materials finish, typography, and composition.
 In other words, it’s not what you say, it’s how you show it.

 Visual branding certainly isn’t child’s play.
 Many design elements go into it.
 However, here are the three most important ones you need to decide on.